GlobalTester/org.globaltester.dev/org.globaltester.dev/projects.md

 POSeIDAS
 --------
 Product release engineering repository:
-`com.hjp.poseidas`
+`com.secunet.poseidas`

 POSeIDAS implements additional features for PersoSim, the open source eID simulator.
 See [http://www.persosim.de] for more details.
 These are implemented according to TR-03110 and are used to simulate functionalities of eIDAS tokens.
-Start development/exploration in the repository 'com.hjp.poseidas'.
+Start development/exploration in the repository 'com.secunet.poseidas'.
 Inside of that repository you will find a releng project which contains a maven aggregator build definition which builds the product to an executable.
-Within your Eclipse workspace you can open the product definition file in 'com.hjp.poseidas.product' and create/launch a new launch configuration from there.
+Within your Eclipse workspace you can open the product definition file in 'com.secunet.poseidas.product' and create/launch a new launch configuration from there.